OH, NO, OCTAVIUS!

-‘“I can’t THINK without thinking about you; I can’t BREATHE without thinking about you; I can’t LIVE without thinking about you,”’ quoted George.
-He glanced at me through narrowed eyes and quickly came to the point.
+‘“I can’t THINK without thinking about you; I can’t BREATHE without thinking about you; I can’t LIVE without thinking about you,”’ George quoted at me from memory.
+He narrowed his eyes and came straight to the point.
 ‘It looked like your handwriting, Octavius.’

 It was; not that I was about to admit it.

-‘No, but the writing was cursive like yours is,’ George persevered, ‘all spiky L’s and T’s.
+‘No, but the writing was cursive like yours is, all spiky L’s and T’s.
 This is my little sister we’re talking about.’
-He stressed the words little and sister again, then glowered at me some more.
+He stressed the words little sister again and glowered at me some more.

 ‘Concentrate, George.
-This is a crime scene, and we have precious few minutes before young Mr Badger returns with all the constables of N-Division in tow.
-Come, observe whatever may be observed, and tell me what you think.’
+This is a crime scene, and we have precious few minutes before Mr Badger returns with all the constables of N-Division in tow.
+Come, observe whatever may be observed and tell me what you think.’

-The big lad peered down at the body, which was sprawled across the broad octagonal space where the transepts met the nave.
+The big lad peered down at the body, which was sprawled across the aisle in the broad octagonal space where the transepts met the nave.
 Cool, early morning light filtered in through the church’s east windows, amply illuminating the corpse.

 ‘I think he’s dead,’ said George.